-Hispanic grocer Cardenas Markets is expanding its footprint in Southern California with its acquisition of six Rio Ranch Market stores in Southern California.
+Hispanic grocer Cardenas Markets is expanding its footprint in Southern California by acquiring six Rio Ranch Market stores.
 The store chain expects to complete the transaction by the middle of July.
 However, it also announced its merger with Tony’s Fresh Market to form a nearly $2 billion, ethnic-focused supermarket operator.

-Both chains of stores were bought by Apollo Global Management and the latter is merging both chains to form a single entity.
+Apollo Global Management bought both chains of stores, merging both chains to form a single entity.
 Nonetheless, Cardenas and Tony’s will continue to operate under their current brands and local leadership.

 Cardenas Markets revealed its intention to buy six Rio Ranch Market locations in Southern California on Thursday.
 During the transition time, as they are progressively incorporated into Cardenas Markets, the business will continue as usual at the Rio Ranch locations.

 According to Thursday’s press release, the Rio Ranch Market chain focuses on fresh foods like meat, produce-prepared foods, and bakery items.
 The company’s stores are in Perris, San Bernardino, Chino, Banning, Fontana, and Riverside.

 We Covered this in our Weekly Wire Roundup

 Cardenas Market’s Expansion in Southern California

 Cardenas, which has its corporate headquarters in Ontario, has 51 stores under the Cardenas Markets name, seven under the Los Altos Ranch Markets banner, and one under the Cardenas Ranch Markets banner.

 One of the nation’s most prominent Hispanic supermarket chains, Cardenas Markets has locations in Arizona, Nevada, and California.

 Cardenas is increasing the number of stores it operates east of the Los Angeles region, where it only has a few stores, by purchasing six Rio Ranch Market locations.